Fourteen Years Ago.

 “Besides a violent criminal who just attacked two members of the Royal Guard?” she replied, raising an eyebrow, “Yes, actually.
 You’re Michael Lockheart, and my grandmother told me you’d be back here one day to do something stupid.
 I thought she meant you’d hit on me, not literally hit the guards.”

-“Well, you probably aren’t too far off, though I gotta say you’re pretty unfazed by the fact that I just decimated two of your guards in about as many seconds.”
+“Well, you aren’t too far off, though I gotta say you’re pretty unfazed by the fact that I just decimated two of your guards in about as many seconds.”

 “I can take care of myself.”
 She remarked, confidently.
 “But don’t worry.
 I honor my grandmother’s words, and I believe she said quite clearly that the Lockhearts would always be welcome here.”